 Recipe by Tracy Forward

-"A casserole using leftover chicken and gravy.
+"An enchilada casserole using leftover chicken and gravy.
 You can also use turkey.
 Classic Tex-Mex cuisine.
 Serve with salsa, shredded lettuce, sour cream and black olives if desired."

 Watch video tips and tricks